Go to Reviews.org US Edition

 Coles Mobile plans review

 Forget 12 items or less; you can get 12 months or less of Prepaid with Coles Mobile.

-The first plan is the Coles Prepaid $20 for 30 Days Prepaid offering which, outside of the plan name that tells you almost everything you need to know, comes with 15GB of data as well as unlimited standard international calls to 15 selected countries.
+The first plan is the Coles Prepaid $20 for 30 Days offering which, outside of the plan name tells you almost everything you need to know, and comes with 15GB of data as well as unlimited standard international calls to 15 selected countries.

-Again, this is competitive pricing for a 365-day plan when stacked next to its peers.
-At the time of writing, the Coles Prepaid $120 for 365 Days plan was the cheapest price you could pay for 60GB of dat.
-Admittedly, that’s not a whole lot to use in a year when you divvy it up to 5GB per month.
-Below is a daily updating list of the most popular long-expiry Prepaid plans.
+This one works out to be competitive pricing for a 365-day plan when stacked next to its peers.
+At the time of writing, the Coles Prepaid $120 for 365 Days plan is one of the cheapest prices you can pay for 60GB of data.

 For $30 more, you can get the Coles Prepaid $150 for 365 days, which includes the same international calls allowance as the other two Coles Prepaid plans but comes with 120GB of data.

 With 10GB of data to use each month, this Coles Prepaid plan leaves more breathing room for the Prepaid user looking to pay for a full year in advance.
 Thanks to a promotion that brings the price down to $119 if you sign up before August, it’s one of the cheapest ways to get more than 100GB of Prepaid data for a year, though there’s a lot more data to play with and better price-to-data value with any of the Kogan 365-day plans.

 For comparison, below is a daily updating list of the most popular long-expiry Prepaid plans with at least 100GB of data.

 For those who want even more data, Coles Mobile also offers a 200GB option with the Coles Prepaid $200 for 365 days.
 This particular prepaid plan will run you $200 for 365 days.

 Coles Mobile phones on plans